 Rates tend to start their recovery after a few days, slowly ramping up as the quarter goes on.
 As the end of quarter approaches agencies increase spend to ensure all budget is used, ramping up results before the cycle repeats.

 Seasonality CPM drops are out of our control, however, there is still something we can do about it.
-It is worth running some reports and study the regular patterns that affects your CPM.
+It is worth running some reports and studying the regular patterns that affect your CPMs.
 Take a look at your monthly data over the past few years and see if there is a usual drop at the beginning of each quarter.
 It is also important to monitor the recovery closely as it should be slowly going up.
 If the drop lasts, it may be indicating that there are other causes affecting your CPM.

 Mat has been supporting content creators on the web since 1996.
 As Co-founder of OKO Digital, Mat became the first person in the UK qualified to AdSense partner status and repeated this first with Google Certified Publishing Partner programme.